 Volunteering under the European Voluntary Humanitarian Aid Corps (Humanitarian Aid Volunteering) takes place in third countries where there are ongoing humanitarian aid operations.
 This action gives the opportunity to young people aged 18 to 35 years old to contribute to society by short-term or long-term volunteering activities aimed at improving living conditions of people in need.
-These projects must be in line with the humanitarian aid principles of humanity, neutrality, impartiality and independence, as well as with the 'do no harm' principle.
+Volunteering is a full-time non-remunerated activity.
+Projects must be in line with the humanitarian aid principles of humanity, neutrality, impartiality and independence, as well as with the 'do no harm' principle.